agentaj/anomaly_detection_video/README.md

 # anomaly_detection_video
 An anomaly detection network for video analysis based on variational autoencoder is created here.
 It is based on compressing a number of frames into a single image for conserving the spatio-temporal relationship of the objects, and the combined image is then feeded into an autoencoder network for training.
 The jupyter notebook file Dynamic_image.ipynb is used for combining the images. data.ipynb is used for training on the model created using tensorflow on the background. test.ipynb is used for testing the model.

+Datasets used for training are: Avenue, USCD Ped1 and USCD Ped2 datasets.
+The system has achieved significant performance when comparing with other existing methods.
+Area under the curve and Equal error rate can be used for comparing the performance of the system.